Single-channel video, rubber latex, soil drawings on paper and metal stands

-As the daughter of the founder of Nha San, Hanoi’s longest established non-profit art space, Phuong Linh grew up among a plethora of Vietnam’s most respected contemporary creatives and her artistic talent was fostered through a childhood surrounded by some of Vietnam’s most experimental artists, writers and musicians.
+As the daughter of the founder of Nha San, Hanoi’s longest-established non-profit art space, Phuong Linh grew up among a plethora of Vietnam’s most respected contemporary creatives.
+Her artistic talent was fostered through a childhood surrounded by some of Vietnam’s most experimental artists, writers, and musicians.

 Her choice of materials (including salt for the Salt Project (2009) and dust for the Dust Project (2011-2012)) and research interests deal with the transformation of geopolitical landscapes, human manipulation of nature, and alternative historical perspectives of modern Vietnam.

-In Memory of the Blind Elephant (2016), a commission by the Singapore Biennale, Nguyen Phuong Linh delved into the history of rubber agriculture, centering on rubber cultivation in the central Gia Lai Province.
-Realized in 3 parts: a video projection, a nine-piece installation, and a suit of soil drawings on paper, Phuong Linh, clearly fascinated by colonial rubber plantations and the role they have played and continue to play in Vietnam, investigates the historical significance of the country’s rubber trees and plantations through the three mediums.
+In Memory of the Blind Elephant (2016), a commission by the Singapore Biennale, Nguyen Phuong Linh delved into the history of rubber agriculture, centring on rubber cultivation in the central Gia Lai Province.
+Realised in three parts: a video projection, a nine-piece installation, and a suite of soil drawings on paper, Phuong Linh, clearly fascinated by colonial rubber plantations and the role they have played and continue to play in Vietnam, investigates the historical significance of the country’s rubber trees and plantations through the three mediums.

 We asked Nguyen Phuong Linh briefly about growing up and living in Vietnam and how her experience there has informed the conception of her art…